 The very final step in your SEO copywriting process is gaining feedback.
 After editing your text, you should ask people for feedback.
-At Yoast, all the posts we write are read by at least two of our colleagues before we publish them online.
+At Yoast, all the posts we write are read by at least two of our colleagues before we publish them.
 Feedback allows for the perspective of someone other than the writer and almost always leads to vast improvements in the post.

 SEO copywriting for international sites

 Writing well is hard, writing well in multiple languages is even harder!
 If you own websites for multiple regions and languages you know this is true.
 Translating content can be a tricky business, because of the phenomenon of false friends in different languages.
 False friends means that words look alike in two different languages, but actually mean something different.